Archie Mitchell: Reception

 After Lamb joined the cast, Diederick Santer commented "I've only seen a handful of scenes that Larry's done so far but I think he's giving a mesmerising and multi-layered performance.
 There's quite a buzz coming up from the set, and I'm really excited about him."
 Tim Teeman, critic for The Times, has described Archie as "a thousand times more terrifying than Nick Cotton" and "a psycho in a golf jersey."
 The Christmas Day episode in which Archie was killed attracted 10.9 million viewers.
+In February 2025, Radio Times ranked Archie as the 2nd best EastEnders villain, with Laura Denby writing: "Lamb perfectly embodied his hateful alter ego, and it's a testament to his talents that this role coincided with fellow BBC character Mick Shipman, loveable patriarch from Gavin & Stacey".